 “She read’s books as one would breathe air,to fill up and live”– Annie Dillard

-Well its offically the last Tueday of August, I can’t believe how fast this year has gone by.
+Well its offically the last Tuesday of August, I can’t believe how fast this year has gone by.
 I feel like as soon as I write a book club review I am getting ready to write the next one straight away.

 For August the book club listed Landline by Rainbow Rowell and Trokia by Adam Pelzam, lets start with Landline shall we since Rainbow Rowell has been all the rage lately.